 While one HubSpot study found that remote workers are happier and feel more valued, it also found that they had weaker relationships with their coworkers.
 This study was also pre-pandemic; workers who were suddenly forced into remote work may not be thrilled with the change.

-In fact, a 2020 Glassdoor survey found that 72% of remote workers want to return to the office.
+A 2020 Glassdoor survey found that 72% of remote workers want to return to the office.
 Their reasons?
 Socializing with coworkers and in-person collaboration.

 This is all the more reason to check in with your remote work team members.
 They may be fine, or they may feel isolated and need additional support.
 The right WFH survey questions will help determine the best way to offer that support.